jjobes/SlideDateTimePicker/README.md

 SlideDateTimePicker
 ===================

 SlideDateTimePicker is an Android library that displays a single DialogFragment in which the user can select a date and a time.
 The user can swipe between the DatePicker and TimePicker, and the tab underline will gradually animate as the user swipes.
+The colors of the tab indicator and divider lines are customizable to fit your project's theme.
 Tested on Android 4.0+.

 <img src="https://raw.github.com/jjobes/SlideDateTimePicker/master/screenshots/1.png" width="270" style="margin-right:10px;">
 <img src="https://raw.github.com/jjobes/SlideDateTimePicker/master/screenshots/2.png" width="270">